Type species: Principles

-Use in zoology
+In zoology

 A type species is both a concept and a practical system that is used in the classification and nomenclature (naming) of animals.
 The "type species" represents the reference species and thus "definition" for a particular genus name.
 Whenever a taxon containing multiple species must be divided into more than one genus, the type species automatically assigns the name of the original taxon to one of the resulting new taxa, the one that includes the type species.